sandrock/Markalize/README.md

 Now your app:

-* default to english
+* defaults to english
 * supports 2 forms of french
 * supports a special star-trek-english with known references to this subculture

 It's important to keep the 2 standard dimensions (language and region) in order to keep [formating right](https://docs.microsoft.com/en-us/globalization/locale/locale-and-culture).

 So.
-Create those file in visual studio.
+Create those files in visual studio.
 Set them as "embedded resource".

 ```
 var set = new ResourceSet();